paulmooreparks/Xfer/README.md

 ## Serialization

 The [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/XferConvert.cs) makes use of the [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang/Elements) to write object contents out to a stream or read object contents from a stream.
-The class is thread safe, and it is not yet optimized for performance, but it is already useful for demonstrating XferLang's capabilities.
+The class is thread safe, and although it is not yet optimized for performance, it is already useful for demonstrating XferLang's capabilities.

-### Thread Safety

-`XferConvert`, `XferParser`, and the underlying `Parser` class can be safely used from multiple threads.
-Each thread maintains its own parser instance behind the scenes so concurrent serialization and deserialization operations do not interfere with one another.

 ## XferLang Grammar

 The grammar below mirrors the current parser implementation.
 Opening and closing specifier counts must match, and `<text>` accepts any Unicode characters except the sequence that matches the closing delimiter of the enclosing element.

 This grammar is also [in the repository](xfer.bnf).